 What to do if you find an archaeological or historic siteDuke Energy is committed to protecting irreplaceable archaeological and historic resources.
 Interfering with archaeological and historic artifacts destroys the information provided by these remnants of past inhabitants’ lives.
 So Duke Energy does not allow any artifact collecting on its property, including the lakebed.
 Interfering with burial remains and associated grave goods on any land, private or public, is also illegal.

-Duke Energy complies with the guidelines contained in the Programmatic Agreement (PA) for Cultural Resources when evaluating lake use applications.
+Duke Energy complies with the guidelines contained in the FERC Project Programmatic Agreement (PA) for cultural resources when evaluating lake use applications.
 Any lake use applicant should be aware of the following:

-- Applicants who discover historic or archaeological resources during construction of an approved activity must stop work immediately and contact Duke Energy Lake Management.
+- Applicants who discover historic or archaeological resources during construction of an approved activity must stop work immediately and contact Duke Energy Lake Services.

 - Applicants for lake use permits in areas with a high probability for archaeological and historical sites may be required to conduct additional consultation with the SHPO.

 If you see anyone digging on archaeological sites, please notify your local law enforcement personnel.
-If you suspect that you have discovered a grave site on Duke Energy property, please contact Duke Energy’s Lake Management office at 1-800-829-5253 immediately.
+If you suspect that you have discovered a gravesite on Duke Energy property, contact the Duke Energy Lake Services team at LakeServices@duke-energy.com or by calling 800.443.5193 immediately.